Khusrau Khan: Administration

-Religion
+Religious outlook

 Barani portrays the killing of Mubarak Shah as a Hindu-Muslim conflict.
 He claims that 5–6 days after Khusrau Khan's ascension to the throne, the Baradus and other Hindus started idol worship in the palace, and would sit on the Quran.
 The Baradus obtained control of the houses of the former Muslim nobles, along with their women and slave-girls.
 The Hindus rejoiced at Khusrau Khan's ascension, hoping to weaken the Muslims, and make Delhi a Hindu-majority city again.
 Additionally, Khusrau’s prohibition of cow slaughter alienated many Muslim nobles, who after just four months transferred their loyalty to Ghiyath al-Din Tughluq, a popular and experienced commander who had repulsed several Mongol invasions in the Punjab.

+Pakistani-Canadian academic Aziz Ahmad writes that after usurping the kingdom, Khusrau Khan "reverted to his ancient faith, began a reign of terror heaping dishonour on Muslim nobles".

-However, Barani's narrative is unreliable, and contradicted by more reliable sources.
+According to Indian historian Mohammad Habib, Barani's narrative is unreliable, and contradicted by more reliable sources.
 Khusrau Khan wished to be seen as a normal Muslim monarch, and had the khutba in the mosques read in his name.
 Apart from Qazi Ziyauddin, whose wife and child had run away after his killing, the Baradus did not seize houses of Muslim nobles, many of whom were appointed to regular government posts under Khusrau.